Skip to main content

 4. specific configuration items, such as:

-• max_block_size: the max block size for this domain; may not exceed the system-wide MaxDomainBlockSize limit; used to compute bundle size limit.
+• max_bundle_size: the max bundle size for this domain; may not exceed the system-wide MaxDomainBlockSize limit; The average domain block size is then expected to be below bundle_slot_probability * max_bundle_size / SLOT_PROBABILITY on average.

-• max_block_weight: the max block weight for this domain; may not exceed the system-wide MaxDomainBlockWeight limit; used to compute bundle weight limit.
+• max_bundle_weight: the max bundle weight for this domain; may not exceed the system-wide MaxDomainBlockWeight limit; The average domain block weight is then expected to be below bundle_slot_probability * max_bundle_weight / SLOT_PROBABILITY on average.

 5. allowlist: list of addresses allowed to run operators on this domain